English Language Arts

 NCTE members come from many different contexts.
 Joining one of these groups provides access to resources and experiences tailored to particular interests and needs.

-Search for New Editor of CITE (English) Journal
+Call for Applicants: Editor of CITE (English) Journal

-English Language Arts Teacher Educators (ELATE) is seeking a new editor for the CITE (English) Journal.
-The term of the present editor, Nicole Mirra, will end in July 2021.
-The selected applicant will serve one academic year as incoming editor (September 2020–June 2021) and assume sole editorship for three years (July 2021–June 2024), with the possibility of renewal for an additional three years.
+English Language Arts Teacher Educators (ELATE) is seeking an editor for CITE (English) journal.
+The term of the present editor, Phil Nichols, will end in July 2024.
+The selected applicant will serve one academic year as incoming editor (September 2023–June 2024) and assume sole editorship for three years (July 2024–June 2027), with the possibility of renewal for an additional three years.
 In the final year of the term, the editor will serve as coeditor with the incoming editor.

 - advocating for well-grounded, timely, and informative research relevant to the field of English education;

-- participating in conference calls with the CITE editorial team on an as-needed basis.
+- participating in conference calls with the CITE editorial team; and

-Applicants for the editorship should have an established publication record which includes publication in CITE (English) or other national journals focused on English education and/or technology.
-Early-career applicants are encouraged to apply, as tenure is not a requirement for the editorship.
+Applicants for the editorship should have an established publication record including publication in CITE (English) or other national journals focused on English education and/or technology.

-Applicants should send a letter of application to be received no later than 1 July 2020.
+Applicants should send a letter of application to be received no later than Thursday, July 20, 2023.
 Letters should be accompanied by the applicant’s vita, one published writing sample (article or chapter), a one-page statement of the applicant’s vision for the future of the journal, and a letter of support from the appropriate administrator at the applicant’s institution.
-Those with questions about the editorship, such as time commitment, necessary resources, and institutional support, should contact current CITE (English) editor Nicole Mirra at firstname.lastname@example.org.
+Those with questions about the editorship, such as time commitment, necessary resources, and institutional support, should contact current CITE (English) editor Phil Nichols (firstname.lastname@example.org).

-Applications should be submitted via email in PDF form to email@example.com.
+Applications should be submitted via email to Kristen Ritchie, NCTE Director of Affiliated Groups, at email@example.com.